7 steps to follow before Cloud Migration

-Moving a server and its data from an in-house data center or from a cloud to a different cloud seems very interesting.
+Moving a server and its data from an in-house data centre or from a cloud to a different cloud seems very interesting.
 But if that is not done with proper planning or strategy, the end result can be very stressful.

 We are experiencing more and more enterprises migrating their servers into the cloud and the allocation of company IT budgets is increased to cloud adoption.

 Cloud migration can go wrong anytime, during its transition or the poor planning of existing backup schedules, windows automated updates and its scheduled reboots, there are many similarities to this.